fmalmeida/bacannot/docs/outputs.md

     - PhiSpy annotated prophages
     - GC Skew

-The pipeline will autatically generate a plot like the following:
+The pipeline will automatically generate a plot like the following:

 <center>
   <img src="../images/example_circos.png" width="55%">